RobinZzi/zhangyxlab.github.io/pages/pages-lab-wiki/getting-started-everyone.md

 <div class="medium-8 columns" markdown="1">

+## Lab Notebook {#Lab-Notebook}
+Everyone should keep a good lab notebook.
+* For wetlab research, you can either use a hard copy of notebook, or save an electronic notebook (with a timestamp functionality).
+* For drylab research, you should always save your scripts, and document them well with comments so you can understand them when you revisit.
+Use Git/Github to version control or timestamp your scripts.

 ## Ordering {#Ordering}
 Ordering reagents or office supplies are through our online ordering system.
 For purchases of items over 5,000 CNY (subject to change), please get a prior approval from PI.